makrai/notes/liu1908-summarization.md

       first with an extractive objective and subsequently on the abstractive
 * We evaluate the proposed approach on three single-document news summarization datasets
-  * different writing conventions (e.g., important information is concentrated at the beginning of the document or distributed more evenly throughout) and
+  * different writing conventions: important information is concentrated at the beginning of the document or distributed more evenly throughout
   * different summary styles
-    (e.g., verbose vs. more telegraphic; extractive vs. abstractive)
+    * verbose vs. more telegraphic; extractive vs. abstractive
-  * SOTA Across datasets, under both extractive and abstractive settings
+  * SOTA across datasets, under both extractive and abstractive settings
 * document encoding for the summarization task
   * copying mechanisms (Gu+ 2016; See+ 2017; Nallapati+ 2017),
   * reinforcement learning (Narayan+ 2018b; Paulus+ 2018; Dong+ 2018), and
   * multiple communicating encoders (Celikyilmaz+ 2018)
-  * We achieve better results without using any of these mechanisms;
+  * We achieve better results without using any of these mechanisms

 # 2 Background 2

 ## 2.1 Pretrained Language Models

 * apply pretrained models to generation problems (Edunov+ 2019; Rothe+ 2019)
-* When fine-tuning for a specific task, parameters in B ERT are jointly fine-tuned with additional task-specific parameters
+* When fine-tuning for a specific task, parameters in Bert are jointly fine-tuned with additional task-specific parameters

 ## 2.2 Extractive Summarization

 * SummaRunner (Nallapati+ 2017) is one of the earliest neural approaches adopting an encoder based on Recurrent Neural Networks
 * Refresh (Narayan+ 2018b) is a reinforcement learning-based system trained by globally optimizing the ROUGE metric
 * LAtent (Zhang+ 2018): extractive summarization as a latent variable inference
   * instead of maximizing the likelihood of “gold” standard labels, their latent model directly maximizes the likelihood of human summaries given selected sentences
 * Sumo (Liu+ 2019) capitalizes on the notion of structured attention to induce a multi-root dependency tree representation of the document while predicting the output summary